tdwg/website/content/pages/conferences/2022/presentation-info/index.md

 ---
 # Presentation Expectations

-_Last updated 5 September 2022_
+_Last updated 6 September 2022_

 ## Overview

 TDWG 2022 will be our first in-person conference since the COVID-19 pandemic and will feature a significant proportion of remote (virtual) participants from all over the world.
 The hours of the conference will correspond to those of the hosts in Sofia, Bulgaria (9 AM–6 PM [UTC+3 EEST](https://www.timeanddate.com/worldclock/converter.html?iso=20221017T060000&p1=238)) from 17–21 October at the [Grand Hotel Millennium Sofia](https://grandhotelmillenniumsofia.bg/) (see [360˚ tour](https://360tour.ghms.bg/) of the Conference Center 4th floor).

+- All presenters and session organizers must be [registered](https://www.tdwg.org/conferences/2022/#registration) for the conference.
-There will be parallel sessions each day (except Wednesday), with sessions ranging from 60 to 120 minutes with 30 minute breaks between sessions.
-Speakers will be expected to upload presentations prior to their session and to arrive for their talks at least 20 minutes ahead of presentations. **Remote participants will need to pre-record their presentations and upload them by 26 September.**
+- There will be parallel sessions each day (except Wednesday), with sessions ranging from 60 to 120 minutes with 30 minute breaks between sessions.

-**All presenters and session organizers must be [registered](https://www.tdwg.org/conferences/2022/#registration) for the conference.**
+- In-person speakers should upload their slides at least 24 h prior to the start of their session
+- Speakers should arrive at least 20 minutes ahead of a session start for a technical check.
+- Remote speakers may decide to present live, but they must pre-record their presentations so that a back-up is in place in case of technical failure.
+- **Pre-recorded presentations should be uploaded by 26 September.**

 ### Language